-- 31.1\ Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer - 31.2\ Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer - 32.1± Section 1350 Certification

-101\ The following financial information from our Quarterly Report on Form 10-Q for the period ended March 31, 2018, filed with the Securities and Exchange Commission on April 30, 2018 is formatted in Extensible Business Reporting Language ("XBRL"): (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations and Comprehensive Loss; (iii) Consolidated Statements of Shareholders' Equity; (iv) Consolidated Statements of Cash Flows; and (v) Notes to Consolidated Financial Statements (tagged as blocks of text)

-- \ Filed herewith. - ± Furnished herewith
+- 3.1 Amended Articles of Association (incorporated by reference to Exhibit 1.1 of the Company's annual report on Form 10-K for the year ended December 31, 2016 (file no. 0001-36294) filed with the Securities and Exchange Commission). - 31.1 Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer - 31.2 Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer - 32.1± Section 1350 Certification - 101 The following financial information from our Quarterly Report on Form 10-Q for the period ended June 30, 2018, filed with the Securities and Exchange Commission on August 8, 2018 is formatted in Extensible Business Reporting Language ("XBRL"): (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations and Comprehensive Loss; (iii) Consolidated Statements of Shareholders' Equity; (iv) Consolidated Statements of Cash Flows; and (v) Notes to Consolidated Financial Statements (tagged as blocks of text) - Filed herewith. - ± Furnished herewith